TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/JavaScript/RequireJS/Index.rst

 RequireJS in the TYPO3 Backend
 ==============================

-Since TYPO3 CMS 7 it is possible to use RequireJS in the backend.
+Since `TYPO3 CMS`:pn: 7 it is possible to use RequireJS in the backend.
-A short explanation: RequireJS enables developers to have some kind of dependency handling for JavaScript.
-The JavaScript is written as so-called "Asynchronous Module Definition" (AMD).
+A short explanation: RequireJS enables developers to have some kind of dependency handling for `JavaScript`:pn:.
+The `JavaScript`:pn: is written as so-called "Asynchronous Module Definition" (AMD).
 Some libraries delivered with TYPO3 are written as modules.